Champions League: Big names headed for Germany – DW – 08/30/2024

 Champions League: Big names headed for GermanyAugust 30, 2024

-"It is a very interesting and exciting format that can be thrilling right to the end," said Bayern Munich sporting director Max Eberl after learning that his team would face both Barcelona and Paris St-Germain.
+"It is a very interesting and exciting format that can be thrilling right to the end," said Bayern Munich sporting director Max Eberl after learning that his team would face Barcelona and Paris Saint-Germain.

-"We are very pleased to be meeting a former Bayern coach in Hansi Flick in Barcelona.
+"We are very pleased to meet a former Bayern coach, Hansi Flick, in Barcelona.
 At home against Paris Saint-Germain, we can also expect also a great game."

-Eberl's counterpart at Borussia Dortmund, Sebastian Kehl, was also pleased that his team will face Barca – as well as fellow Spanish giants Real Madrid.
+Eberl's counterpart at Borussia Dortmund, Sebastian Kehl, was also pleased that his team will face Barcelona, as well as fellow Spanish giants Real Madrid.

-Bundesliga title holders Bayer Leverkusen and RB Leipzig have drawn both Liverpool and Inter Milan as their opponents.
+Bayer Leverkusen, the defending Bundesliga champions, and RB Leipzig have drawn both Liverpool and Inter Milan as their opponents.
+Leverkusen are also scheduled to face Real Madrid and AC Milan.

-"This will be a challenging trip to Europe," said Simon Rolfes, sporting director of Leverkusen, who will also face Real Madrid and AC Milan in the league phase.
+"This will be a challenging trip to Europe," said Simon Rolfes, sporting director of Leverkusen.

-"We have high expectations of ourselves and are aiming to make headlines in this competition."
+"We have high expectations of ourselves and aim to make headlines in this competition."

-For Stuttgart, who surprised everybody by finishing second in the Bundesliga last season, hosting Champions League matches is a special treat.
+Hosting Champions League matches is a special treat for Stuttgart, which surprised everybody by finishing second in the Bundesliga last season.

 "The away game at Real Madrid was at the top of the agenda for many on the team and the coaching staff had it at the top of their wish list."